oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 redirect URIs previously established during client registration ({{client-registration}}).
 When comparing the two URIs the authorization server MUST ensure that the two URIs are equal, see {{RFC3986}}, Section 6.2.1, Simple String Comparison, for details.
+The only exception is native apps using a localhost URI: In this case, the authorization server MUST allow variable port numbers as described in [RFC8252], Section 7.3.

 If the request is valid,
 the authorization server authenticates the resource owner and obtains